About Nritya Black Country

 Vanessa Harbar, Head of Heritage Lottery Fund West Midlands said: “We’re delighted that, thanks to National Lottery players, we can support Nritya Black Country to explore and record this rich part of South Asian heritage, acknowledging its contribution to the region and promoting better cultural understanding in the wider community.”

-Project partners include Wolverhampton Art Gallery, Wolverhampton Archives, Wolverhampton City Council, Arena Theatre, University of Wolverhampton, Black Country Touring.
+Project partners include Wolverhampton Art Gallery, Wolverhampton Archives, City of Wolverhampton Council, Arena Theatre, University of Wolverhampton, Black Country Touring & Media Archive For Central England.

 We will be recruiting volunteers to help with the interviews and making contact with individuals who have memories to share for the archive.
 If you would like to be involved please contact Nritya Black Country by submitting the form in the 'Contact Us' section.